Lenvik Church

-Lenvik Church (Lenvik kirke) is a parish church of the Church of Norway in Senja Municipality in Troms og Finnmark county, Norway.
+Lenvik Church (Lenvik kirke) is a parish church of the Church of Norway in Senja Municipality in Troms county, Norway.
 It is located in the village of Bjorelvnes, along the Gisundet strait.
 It is one of the churches in the Lenvik parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
-The white, wooden church was built in a cruciform style in 1879 using plans drawn up by the architect Anker.
-The church seats about 250 people.
+The white, wooden church was built in a cruciform style in 1879 using plans drawn up by the architect Anker and has a seating capacity of about 250 people.